What We Do

 We work directly with individual Carers to discuss their concerns and needs and design a tailored personalised support package.

-Watch this short video to hear more about our offer for Adult Carers.
+Watch these short videos to hear more about our offer for adult and young carers.

 Support available includes:

 - Support to access an assessment of your needs called a ‘Statutory Carers Assessment’.
 Staffordshire County Council can undertake the assessment and develop a support plan based on your needs